-What is a work? (to be read: §§ 1, 3 UrhG)
+What is a work? (can be found at: §§ 1, 3 UrhG)

-- A work is a peculiar intellectual creation. - It is protected by copyright as a whole and in parts. - Works of fine arts include Lichtbildwerke (photography), architecture and applied arts. - Ideas are not protected by copyright.
+- A work is a peculiar intellectual creation. - It is protected by copyright as a whole and in parts. - · Works of fine arts include Lichtbildwerke (photography), architecture and applied arts. - Ideas are not protected by copyright.